Introduction

 Les Contamines-Montjoie – Notre-Dame-de-la-Gorge – Nant Borrant – La Blame – Col du Bonhomme – Col de la Croix du Bonhomme

 Follow the standard route until the Col de la Croix du Bonhomme.
-There you will spend the night in order to take the Col des Fours variant of the TMB.
+There, you will spend the night to take the Col des Fours variant of the TMB.

 At night, stay in the wild camping area near the Refuge de la Croix du Bonhomme.